ahmedsallem/Group_67_online/README.md

 # Group_67_online
-This is all about Data Science and Python for Group 67 online
+This is all about Python, Data Science and Machine Learning for Group 67 online